Azure/aca-dotnet-workshop/docs/aca/12-optimize-containers/index.md

 - Potentially less *Common Vulnerabilities and Exposures (CVEs)*.
 - No bloat and unnecessary components such as shells, package managers, etc.

 While available prior to .NET 8, the general availability introduction of .NET 8 in November 2023 came with an expanded focus on container optimization and a move away from general-purpose containers.
+You can apply similar steps for .NET versions newer than 8, but we omit them here for brevity.

 Please ensure you have the Docker daemon ready.
 Running *Docker Desktop* does it.